precice/precice.github.io/pages/community/precice-workshop-2025.md

 In the developer talks, the maintainer team will present recent updates on dynamic meshes, mesh-particle coupling, and macro-micro coupling – to only mention a few highlights.
 And we will continue the standardization process of adapters and application cases, where you can help shaping the future.

 Keep watching this space for updates on registration, the workshop program, and more.
-For any organizational questions, please contact `precice` at `hsu-hh.de`.
+For any organizational questions (for example, visa-related requests), please contact `precice` at `hsu-hh.de`.

 ## Call for contributions